elenekat/Installing_FLASH/README.md

 ```fortran
 LIB_LAPACK = -llapack
 ```
-and in Makefile.h it should look like this:
+Makefile.h should look like this:
 ``` fortran
 LIB_LAPACK = -llapack